arefin-haq/Enterprise-DHCP-High-Availability-Lab/README.md

    - Failover Test: Secondary correctly takes over when Primary is down.
    - Recovery: Automatic synchronisation returns to 'Both servers normal'.

-   * Note: * Note: The architecture design presented in this lab is an original work, conceptualised and implemented independently, without any external assistance.
+   * Note: The architecture design presented in this lab is an original work, conceptualised and implemented independently, without any external assistance.
 ======================================================================